Women as imams: In individual countries

+Algeria

+The first female imam was recruited in 1993 during the Algerian Civil War.
+Appointed by the Ministry of Religious Affairs, they all have at least a bachelor's degree in Islamic sciences and a thorough knowledge of the Quran.
+There were around 500 of them in 2015.

 Bahrain

 A woman disguised as a man attempted to deliver a Jum'ah khutbah but was detected by members of the congregation and arrested by the Bahraini police.
 The incident occurred at one of the biggest mosques in the island state, in front of 7,000 worshippers, on the last Friday of Ramadan in 2004.
 The would-be khatib, wearing full male dress with a false beard and moustache, sat on the mimbar just before speaking, at which point some worshippers realised that the new imam was a woman in disguise.
 They and the mosque's imam, Sheikh Adnan Al-Qattan, handed the 40-year-old woman over to the police.